Lakeland University's Title IX Policy

 Assignment To Investigation

-Following receipt of a complaint/report, the Title IX Coordinator will promptly assign one or more Deputy Title IX Coordinators or other trained investigators to work with and interview the Reporting Party and coordinate the University's response.
+Following receipt of a complaint/report, the Title IX Coordinator - Jonathan Feld - will promptly assign one or more Deputy Title IX Coordinators or other trained investigators to work with and interview the Reporting Party and coordinate the University's response.
 The University reserves the right to designate a different Deputy Title IX Coordinator or investigator.
 If the complaint does not allege a Policy violation, or if other resolution options are appropriate, or if a Reporting Party does not wish to pursue further action and the University has determined it can honor the request, then the report will not proceed to a University Title IX investigation.

 Time Frame & Delays

 All attempts will be made to complete a Lakeland Title IX investigation within 60 calendar days after the Responding Party is notified of the investigation.
-The Title IX Coordinator may extend this time frame for good cause with written notice to the Reporting Party and Responding Party.
+The Title IX Coordinator - Jonathan Feld - may extend this time frame for good cause with written notice to the Reporting Party and Responding Party.
 Good cause for extensions includes, but is not limited to, the following: 1) the complexity of the case requires additional time; 2) there are multiple parties involved; 3) the witnesses or parties are unavailable or uncooperative; 4) University closure or academic breaks; 5) if the University investigation would compromise a law enforcement investigation.

 1. The University may briefly delay its investigation to allow evidence collection by law enforcement.